richstu/groomer/README.md

 ### Pending updates for Full Run II dataset !!!

-    * Update SFs for b-tagging for 2016 and 2018 FullSim
+    * Update SFs for b-tagging for 2018 FastSim, depending on what we are running on, all options available
-    * Update SFs for b-tagging for 2016 and 2018 FastSim
+    * Missing Iso SFs for electrons for 2017 and 2018 FastSim -> applying the 2016 instead
-    * Update SFs for leptons for 2018 FullSim
+    * Missing Iso SFs for muons for 2018 FullSim -> applying the 2017 instead
-    * Update SFs for leptons for 2017 and 2018 FastSim
-    * ISR weights for 2017 and 2018 FastSim

 N.B.
 When adding new SF files, check that the axis assignment match what is assumed in the code!!
 They change from POG to POG and year to year...